luiscarlosgph/dockerx/README.md

 Requirements
 ------------

 1. This package requires Python >= 3.9.
+Following [these](https://github.com/luiscarlosgph/how-to/tree/main/pyenv) instructions you can easily get any version of Python quickly up and running.

 2. If you are launching this script on a server (e.g. DGX) you need to edit the configuration file of the SSH server, which is ```/etc/ssh/sshd_config```, and